Mxxxly/transjoy/README.md

 JoyXpress is a **full-stack logistics application** built with **Flask** that allows users to send parcels across cities and states using buses, bikes, and other road-based transport.
 It features real-time parcel tracking, automated agent assignment, and a clean, scalable backend architecture using **divisional blueprints**.

+## Demo / Testing Access

+To explore the full functionalities of the app, including the Admin, Agent, and Staff Dashboards, you can use the following credentials:

+Admin Login: adminjx

+Password: 1234

+⚠ For testing purposes only.

+Where to find the login links:

+Portal Menu: On the website’s top navigation bar, hover over the “Portal” dropdown to see links for Admin Login, Rider Login, and Staff Login.

+Footer: The same login links are also available in the footer section of every page for quick access.

+Simply click the link and use the credentials above to log in.

 ##  Features